va loans for michigan veterans

 • Surviving Spouses: Of veterans who died in service or from service-connected disabilities

-VA Loan Credit Score Requirements in 2025
+Michigan VA Loan Credit Score Requirements in 2026

 • Strong employment history and stable income